Examining Plot Conflict through a Comparison/Contrast Essay

 - Make copies or overhead transparencies of the Comparison/Contrast Rubric.

-- Test the Story Map, Online Comparison and Contrast Guide, Compare and Contrast Map, and Venn Diagram Student Interactive on your computers to familiarize yourself with the tools and ensure that you have the Flash plug-in installed.
-You can download the plug-in from the technical support page.
+- Test the Story Map, Online Comparison and Contrast Guide, Compare and Contrast Map, and Venn Diagram Student Interactive on your computers to familiarize yourself with the tools.

 - make predictions about the conflicts in the selected pieces of literature, based on selected illustrations from the stories.